Fournoy/Spoof_Spoof/README.md

 To make it right, you just need the IP target and your MAC adress.
 To help you choose an IP target, the program make a research in the network using nmap.
 After printing the different IP adress, make your choice and have fun with this MITM attack.

+Dependencies :
+--
+The program will run coorectly only if you have Scapy, multiprocessing and logging modules.
+It's important to have Nmap application install in your computer or the program will not work.

+Using Spoof_Spoof correctly:
+--
+When you have your IP target, it's important to change the value of the IP in the sniffing command in spoof_spoof.py file.
+Without that, the sniffing will never work.

 References:
 ----